h1-squirtle/pyntruder/README.md

 # pyntruder
-Low level Burp Intruder via python.
+A Low level Burp Intruder via python.
 The tool will send given number of concurrent requests to given URL.

 Usage:
 -----